tmacharia/tmacharia.github.io/docs/_posts/2021-09-14-measure-what-matters-by-john-doerr.md

 Jim Collin's memorable phrase in *Good to Great*&mdash;spark leaps to new levels:

 A BHAG (Big Hairy Audacious Goal) is a huge and daunting goal--like a big mountain to climb.
 It is clear, compelling, and people "get it" right away.
 A BHAG serves as a unifying focal point of effort, galvanizing people and creating team spirit as people strive toward a finish line.
 Like the 1960s NASA moon mission, a BHAG captures the imagination and grabs people in the gut.
+### 13. Stretch: The Google Chrome Story, pg 143
+> **Sundar Pichai** *CEO*

+In 2004, he joined Google as a Product Manager when the company still revolved around search.

+In 2008, the year of Chrome's rollout, Sundar Pichai was Google's Vice President of product development.

+In October 2015, at age 43, he became Google's third CEO.

+Our stretch OKR gave the team direction and a barometer to measure our progress.
+It made complacency impossible.
+And it kept us all rethinking, every day, the framework for what we were doing.

+Google stands for speed.
+The company has waged a constant battle against latency.
+In 2008, Larry and Sergey wrote a beautiful OKR that captured people's attention: "We should make the web as fast as flipping through a magazine."
+For the Chrome project, we created a sub-OKR to turbocharge Javascript.
+We set a moonshot goal of 10x improvement and named the project "V8", after the high-perfomance car engine.

+"..I tried to be thoughtful and systematic and not too emotional, and I think that helped."
+Google is propelled by our moonshot culture. "..Whenever we invent something new at Google, we're always thinking: How can we scale it to a billion?"
+That number can seem very abstract.
+But when you set a measurable objective for the year and chunk the problem, quarter by quarter, monshots become doable.

 <!--
 > I'd recommend John's book for anyone interested in becoming a better manager